InteractiveNinja/tautulli-ntfy-webhook/readme.md

 ## Deployment

-To deploy this project, build the Docker Image and run with docker-compose
+To deploy this project, build the Docker Image and run with docker-compose:

 ```bash
 version: "3.0"